 CMV, which infects children and adults as well (but is particularly dangerous if a mother becomes infected with CMV during pregnancy and transfers it to her fetus), is a leading cause of permanent birth defects worldwide.
 The virus causes severe developmental abnormalities in more than 5,000 children each year in the United States alone.
 CMV can cause hearing and vision loss, intellectual disabilities, small head size and frequent seizures in babies and children.

-The study, published in PLOS ONE, is the first to combine two different approaches in a prime-boost vaccine, which refers to an initial dose that “primes” or stimulates the immune system, and a second one that provides long-term immunity against CMV in animal models.
+, published in PLOS ONE, is the first to combine two different approaches in a prime-boost vaccine, which refers to an initial dose that “primes” or stimulates the immune system, and a second one that provides long-term immunity against CMV in animal models.

 The vaccines stimulate antibodies against what’s known as the CMV pentamer complex, which consists of five proteins found on the surface of CMV.